openpathsampling/openpathsampling/docs/cli/expression_eval.rst

 Expression Evaluation
 =====================

-Some parts of OpenPathSampling, particularly the ``compile`` and ``wizard`` commands of the command line interface, have support for evaluation of custom expressions.
+The ``compile`` command has support for evaluation of custom expressions.

 In general, these tools are a very limited subset of Python, but they do make some this a little easier.
 For example, if you want the edge of a state